ExpressLRS/ExpressLRS/PCB/TX_SX1280/README.md

 # 2.4 GHz Tx

-There are 3 different PCB design based on the G-NiceRF_LoRa1280 (12.5dBm), G-NiceRF_LORA1280F27 (27dBm), and EBYTE_E28-2G4M27S (27dBm).
+There are 2 different PCB design based on the G-NiceRF_LoRa1280 (12.5dBm) and EBYTE_E28-2G4M27S (27dBm).

-*The G-NiceRF_LoRa1280 and EBYTE_E28-2G4M27S have been built and confirmed to work.*

 ### PCB manufacturing